 - This platform is a high potential single point of failure.
 One needs to build a strong backup for

 - Any use cases involving Batch processing can result in major conflicts within

 - Resources allocation among the data sources can run into rough weather and cause

-- It is not an ideal platform to store historic snapshots and data warehouse is good
+- It is not an ideal platform to store historic snapshots and a data warehouse is good

 Around 10 vendors offer data virtualization platforms and some of the big players in this list are IBM, Oracle, Red hat, Tibco, Informatica, and Denodo.
-The selection should be based on the application that is going to consume the data, performance level required and security requirements.
+The selection should be based on the application that is going to consume the data, the performance level required, and security requirements.

 This is a guide to Data Virtualization.
 Here we discuss How does Data Virtualization works and its uses along with the Advantages and Disadvantages.
 You may also have a look at the following articles to learn more –